In This Section

-Any school wishing to join the Trust would need to complete an application form, available from the Board of Directors.
-This is then considered by the Board, who would either approve a ‘joining in principle’, or decline the application.
+Any school wishing to join the Trust is required to complete an application form, available from the Board of Directors.
+This is then considered by the Board, who will either approve a ‘joining in principle’, or decline the application.

 If a school is accepted in principle, then a detailed timeline and development plan is developed.
 A ‘Memorandum of Understanding’ is also signed.
 There are three ‘stepping off’ points for a school where it can withdraw from the process up until the final ‘exchange of contracts’, normally around a month before completion.
 Local Authority maintained schools can only join on April 1st of each year, whilst existing academy schools can join at any time.